particle-iot/docs/src/content/reference/device-os/firmware.md

 String variables must be UTF-8 encoded.
 You cannot send arbitrary binary data or other character sets like ISO-8859-1.
 If you need to send binary data you can use a text-based encoding like [Base64](https://github.com/rickkas7/Base64RK).

-**NOTE 1:** Currently, a device can publish at rate of about 1 event/sec, with bursts of up to 4 allowed in 1 second.
+**NOTE 1:** In Device OS 6.2.x and earlier a device can publish at rate of about 1 event/sec, with bursts of up to 4 allowed in 1 second.
 Back to back burst of 4 messages will take 4 seconds to recover.
+For rate limits in Device OS 6.3 and later, see [rate limits with extended publish](/reference/device-os/typed-publish/#increased-rate-limits-extended-publish).

 **NOTE 2:** `Particle.publish()` and the `Particle.subscribe()` handler(s) share the same buffer.
 As such, calling `Particle.publish()` within a `Particle.subscribe()` handler will overwrite the subscribe buffer, corrupting the data!
 In these cases, copying the subscribe buffer's content to a separate char buffer prior to calling `Particle.publish()` is recommended.